Information Society and Action against Crime Directorate

 The Council of Europe's approach consists of three interrelated elements: supporting the implementation of the relevant standards (treaty law and soft law), assisting and facilitating the implementation of recommendations from monitoring mechanisms (GRECO and MONEYVAL) and providing capacity-building based on country-specific needs and assessments.

-Money laundering and financing of terrorism
+Evaluation of anti-money laundering measures and the financing of terrorism

 MONEYVAL